 The ALPHA trial has now concluded.
 It was an exciting study that compared two powerful treatments, Alitretinoin and PUVA therapy, for adults with severe hand eczema that doesn’t respond well to prescription steroid creams.
 If you’ve been struggling to control your hand eczema, this research aims to discover which treatment works best to bring lasting relief.
 The data is now being analysed and we hope to share the results from this trial soon.

-A-STAR study
+A-STAR Study

 The UK-Irish Atopic Eczema Systemic Therapy Register (A-STAR) study is undertaking ground-breaking research to uncover how effective systemic medications are in treating atopic eczema.
 A-STAR will explore not only how these treatments improve disease severity and enhance quality of life but also their safety during long-term use.
 Recruitment for this study is open.
 Join us on this important journey to better understand eczema treatments and help pave the way for more effective solutions!